FRC-2928/FRC-Programmer-Training/docs/RoboRIO/roboRIOJoysticks.md

 It can become difficult to keep track of this key mapping, especially as more commands are added, so there needs to be a good way of organizing them.

 ## The *DriverOI* Class
 The *DriverOI* class is used to accept **O**perator **I**nput from game controllers.
 It's main purpose is to map keys on the game controller to function names that describe the operation that's to be performed.
-It somewhat follows a functional programming paradigm which describes *what* the function is doing and not *how* to do it.
+It somewhat follows a functional programming paradigm which describes *what* the function is doing rather than *how* to do it.

 <!-- Talk about inline commands... -->